Fabr1ce/building-apps-for-k8s-l3/README.md

 That's it!
 The go app image is created, tested and pushed to a registry where k8s can fetch it later to build pods.

+This [repo](https://github.com/Fabr1ce/building-apps-for-k8s-l4-using-Kind) is an example of how this image can be used to build a Kubernetes pod.